 You’ll likely save money and stay healthier in the long run because these screenings help prevent more severe health problems that could stick with you throughout your life.

-That’s why every year, Ohio State doctors, nurses, pharmacists, physical therapists, optometrists, and stroke and wound care specialists come together for Community Health Day to deliver free health screenings and services to anyone who stops by.
+That’s why every year, Ohio State doctors, nurses, pharmacists, physical therapists, optometrists, and stroke and wound care specialists come together for Healthy Community Day to deliver free health screenings and services to anyone who stops by.

 - Prepare for your next doctor visit: We’ll give you your test results so you can take them to your doctor and get the most out of your one-on-one time with your doctor.
 If you don't have a primary care doctor, we'll help you find one.